leyGir/odos/readme.md

 ## Authorization

 - You cannot delete or edit someone else's photos
-- You cannot delete or modify a list of someone else
+- You cannot delete or edit a list of someone else
 - You cannot add photos to someone else's list
 - You cannot see someone else's private list
 - You cannot modify someone else's data
 - You cannot modify the creation dates of photos or lists

 ## URLs